pgruetter/sdl-docs/docs/getting-started/historical-data.md

       primaryKey = [icao24, estdepartureairport, dt]
     }

-Change the type of action `prepare-departures` from `CopyAction`, this time to `DeduplicateAction`, and reanme it `deduplicate-departures`, again to reflect it's new type.
+Change the type of action `prepare-departures` from `CopyAction`, this time to `DeduplicateAction` and rename it to `deduplicate-departures`, again to reflect its new type.
-It also needs an additional transformer to calculate the new primary key column "dt" derived from the column `firstseen` so make sure to add these lines too:
+It also needs an additional transformer to calculate the new primary key column `dt` derived from the column `firstseen` so make sure to add these lines too:

     deduplicate-departures {
       type = DeduplicateAction